SAP PY-ID How to Determine Projection Factor /402 in Payroll Result

 Special note given for the termination/resignation action in the mid of the year, for the case, the projection factor will always be considered as 1 (one).
 SAP will calculate as it is falling at the end of tax year calendar, just the same as when we come to end of year, that is December period in normal cases.
 So at the month of termination/resignation, there’ll be Tax Overpaid and therefore a Tax refund must be delivering for the employee.

-One Response to “SAP PY-ID How to Determine Projection Factor /402 in Payroll Result”
+8 Responses to “SAP PY-ID How to Determine Projection Factor /402 in Payroll Result”

 1. Bhushan Says: